 What Is Dental Bonding?

-Dental bonding is a safe, effective and non-invasive cosmetic dental treatment.
-Your dentist applies tooth-coloured composite resin to your teeth, then shapes and polishes it to match the teeth surrounding it so that it blends in, creating a natural-looking smile.
+Dental bonding is a safe, effective, and non-invasive cosmetic dental treatment.
+The procedure entails applying a tooth-coloured composite resin to your teeth, then shaping and polishing it to make it look as natural as possible.

 We call the process 'dental bonding' because the composite resin bonds to the tooth.